james-york/11ty-site/src/posts/2024-02-01-count-up-girigiri.md

 Some things from memory that I did to help:

 + Playtested the game extensively on Tabletop Simulator.
++ Helped design some of the special ability cards.
-+ Asked them to include the tracker to know excalty which number we were on.
++ Asked them to include the tracker to know exactly which number we were on.
 + I even think the name "Giri Giri" was something I came up with during test play, but I could be wrong...!

 ## Why this project started me on the journey I'm on now